NSC TV Joinville: Digital television

 The station started its digital transmissions on October 8, 2009, on an experimental basis, with the exhibition of the telenovela Viver a Vida.
 The official launch took place the following day, during Jornal do Almoço, shown especially in high definition.
 A ceremony was held at the headquarters of RBS TV Joinville, with the participation of various political and business authorities from the region and the state.
 On October 27, 2014, the station started showing its local programming in high definition.

-Transition to digital signal

 The station turned off its analog signal, over VHF channel 5, on December 17, 2018, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remains on its pre-transition UHF channel 34, using PSIP to display NSC TV Joinville's virtual channel as 5 on digital television receivers.
+The station's digital signal remains on its pre-transition UHF channel 34, using virtual channel 5.

 Programming

 On May 7, 2010, the station began to fully generate the Jornal do Almoço for its coverage area, with the exception of articles produced in Florianópolis of a state nature and the weather forecast.
 On March 22, 2017, the broadcaster started to produce only two regional blocks of the newscast, the last two being in a network with Florianópolis, rising to three blocks on August 23.
 On August 19, 2019, the newscast is fully generated for its coverage area.

 Currently, the local edition of Jornal do Almoço is anchored by Rafael Custódio, with comments by Jefferson Saavedra and sports analysis by Elton Carvalho.
 The rest of the programming is made up of programs generated by NSC TV Florianópolis and the national programs of Rede Globo.
 The local coordination of journalism is Rafael Custódio himself.